-My Chicken Sloppy Joes are made with lots of veggies (but don’t worry, you won’t even notice them) and are a much healthier version of the classic sloppy Joe.
+My Chicken Sloppy Joes are made with lots of veggies (but don't worry, you won't even notice them) and are a much healthier version of the classic sloppy Joe without sacrificing flavor.

 To be honest, I haven't had a sloppy Joe sandwich since I was a kid in summer camp.

-But when I bought 5 packages of ground chicken breast because it was on sale and I was running out of ideas for what to make, I suddenly had HUGE craving for sloppy Joes, and that’s how these Chicken Sloppy Joes were born.
+But when I bought 5 packages of ground chicken breast (they were on sale!) and I was running out of ideas for what to make, I suddenly had HUGE craving for sloppy Joes, and that's how these Chicken Sloppy Joes were born.